 If a HCV participant is not a good tenant, is there a special process to evict them?

 Landlords must follow all Washington State Landlord Tenant Act laws.
 Landlords are required to send notices to the Housing Specialist at HASCO.
 These notices ensure that the landlord has followed the proper procedures that lead up to the eviction process.
-Warning notices, 10-day Notices, 3-day Notices, and 20-day end of lease Notices should all be shared or sent to the Housing Specialists.
+Warning notices, 10-day notices, 3-day notices, 14-day Notices to Pay or Vacate, 20-day end of lease notices, 60-day notices of increase in rent, and 120-day Notices to Vacate for major renovation work.
+Notices should be shared or sent to the Housing Specialists.

 What happens if landlords want to change the terms of the lease?